hwiehasan/LaracApp-University-of-Lar-android-application/README.md

 # Program Features:

-1) Getting information from the university API.
+1) Getting information from the university APIs.
 2) Processing the received content.
 3) Displaying processed content.
 4) Storing content in SQLite database.